peekxc/move_schedules/reviews_jact.md

 - This statement has been removed.

 > Sec.
 2.3, Moves.
 Sorry, it might be my fault but I had difficulty understanding the procedure from the description.

+- The description of the algorithm (section 2.3) has been simplified.

-I believe having the pseudocode right here will be helpful (after I read it in the appendix, I was happy with the algorithm).
+> I believe having the pseudocode right here will be helpful (after I read it in the appendix, I was happy with the algorithm).
 Especially since the algorithm is needed in the proof of Prop.
 2, too.

-- We previously moved much of pseudocode to the appendix in order to streamline the presentation of the concepts, as the pseudocode for both algorithms takes up an entire page, and the pseudocode for MoveRight is also available in Busaryev's paper.
-We have moved them back.
+- We previously moved much of pseudocode to the appendix in order to streamline the presentation of the concepts, as the pseudocode for both algorithms takes up an entire page, and the pseudocode for MoveRight is also available in Busaryev's paper; however, we agree that their inclusion may help readers understand the algorithm, so we have moved them back.

 > Page 16, Alg.
 1. a) The authors say ‘Algorithm 1 may be easily modified to be completely online, keeping at most two filtrations and one decomposition in memory’.
 I agree, but I believe it would be equally easy and more natural to state it in this form immediately.
 The change is in modifying the meaning of \rho_i: while now it is the permutation taking f_1 to f_i, it should be replaced with the permutation taking f_{i-1} to f_i.